gvwilson/sensibleadventures/shapers/shapers.md

 It is *extremely* rare for someone to be able to do more than one kind of shaping.

-> **Example:**
-> Larrapin is an air shaper.
-> Before her grandfather passed away,
-> he taught her what little he knew,
-> so her score is now -5 instead of none.

 The Director must decide case by case how hard it is to shape something.
 As a guide: